dvir-rusin/ToDo_List/README.md

 - Setting a due date for tasks

-- When completing a task, save the time and date of completion.
+- automaticly saves the time and date of task completion.

 - Option to mark tasks and sub-tasks as unfinished.